eskema/alphaama/README.md

-# alphaama is just a nostr fucking client
+# alphaama is just aa nostr fucking client

 dat:
 - tries to be fun and weird.